FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 In order to obtain a connection via DriverManager you have to use following URL:

-jdbc:firebirdsql:embedded:&lt;path to database&gt;
+    jdbc:firebirdsql:embedded:<path to database>

-jdbc:firebirdsql:embedded:host\[/port\]:&lt;path to database&gt;
+    jdbc:firebirdsql:embedded:host[/port]:<path to database>

-When host and, optionally, port is specified, embedded server acts as client library (i.e. you get the same Type 2 behavior as you would get with using “native”).
+When host and, optionally, port is specified, embedded server acts as client library (i.e. you get the same Type 2 behavior as you would get with using "native").

-Installation of the JNI proxy is same as described in the “[NATIVE and LOCAL types](#Type 2 Driver)” chapter.
+Installation of the JNI proxy is same as described in the "[NATIVE and LOCAL types]" section.

-Limitations
+#### Limitations

 The Firebird embedded server for Linux is not thread safe.
 Jaybird provides the needed synchronization in Java code, similar to the one